Skip to main content

 Data Science

-Often a blend of statistics and computer science, data science programs cover predictive modeling, machine learning, programming (Python, R, SQL), and often cloud computing or AI frameworks.
+While the term "data science" is used quite broadly, often data science programs are a blend of statistics and computer science, covering predictive modeling, machine learning, programming (Python, R, SQL), and often cloud computing or AI frameworks.
 These are ideal for students wanting to work in tech, start-ups, or applied research settings.

 What Will you Learn?

-ProgrammingExtensive (Python, R, SAS)Limited (Excel, SQL, R)Extensive (Python, R, SQL)
+ProgrammingExtensive (R, Python, SAS)Limited (Excel, SQL, R)Extensive (Python, R, SQL)

 What are your career goals?